National Dodgeball League rules

 The National Dodgeball League (NDL) rules were created to standardize professional dodgeball matches to make them fair and consistent.
 All NDL sanctioned amateur, college, and youth events abide exclusively by NDL rules.
-The rules are subject to modification at the sole discretion of the NDL to accommodate and respond to the ever evolving game of dodgeball.
+The rules are subject to modification at the sole discretion of the NDL to accommodate and respond to the ever-evolving sport.

 Court

 The official dimensions for a regulation court are as follows:

 The court is divided into two 30 ft by 30 ft areas, with a 4 ft by 30 ft neutral zone located at center court separating the two sides, an attack line located parallel and 10 ft from the center line, for a total court length of 60 ft from endline to endline, and a total width of 30 ft from sideline to sideline.

 Approximately 2 ft to 3 ft should be allotted for an out of bounds area, allowing officials to move freely along the sidelines.

 The Queue for each team is a 3 ft by 12 ft area, and should be located 2 ft to 3 ft from the sideline, leaving enough room for an official to move freely along the sideline.

 Every effort should be made to obtain the correct dimensions.
-However court size may be adjusted to best suit the available space.
+However, court size may be adjusted to best suit the available space.